Reviews

 Lenovo ThinkPad X1 Yoga Gen 6 Design and Appearance

-On the appearance of this device, Lenovo did a significant improvement.
+On the appearance of this device, Lenovo made a significant improvement.
 The company used a full aluminum design for this laptop and a large part of the body is made of a frosted brushed finish on all sides of the body.
 This brushed finish gives the ThinkPad X1 Yoga Gen 6 a premium feel and a good grip.
 Furthermore, the designer also chamfered the corners of different surfaces and interfaces such that there is a good allowance to pick it up from any side.

 ThinkPad X1 Yoga Gen 6 design